 Private information is required regarding employees on a certified payroll; to maintain confidentiality, vendors are requested to send the certified payroll and signed certification form with a copy of the Claim (clearly marked "COPY") direct to the Peoria County Auditor.
 Vendors may determine which means to use:

-- Send via postal mail to the above address, noting "Certified Payroll"
+- Send via postal mail, noting "Certified Payroll"